lewismj/inky/README.md

 	In a language like Haskell we would use a *sum* type.
 The choice in C++ is either a union type (as above) or an inheritance hierarchy.

-	I would probably **not** use `std::variant` again.
+	I would probably not use `std::variant` again.
 It isn’t a good alternative to sum types.
 Intuitively it seems slow.
-There is reasonable code bloat.
+It introduces some boilerplate that complicates some implementation details.

-	I’m not convinced the alternative (if we ignore C-style union as just a bit messy) an object oriented hierarchy is any better.
+	I’m not convinced the alternative (to variant/union): an object oriented hierarchy would ultimately produce a cleaner design.

 2. The parsing routines are basic.
 I could have used a combinator library.
 I have used [FastParse][4] in Scala.
-I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*
+I decided to investigate Boost’s Spirit parser.  *I  gave up on using Boost’s Spirit parser.*
+	Probably worth investigating combinator alternatives to Spirit.
+I would **not** use Boost Spirit.

 3. The `eval` function has 'spliced in' some of the work that should be done by a macro expander.
 That should be abstracted out to support proper `defmacro` syntax.